 A POSITIVE TEST:

-At this time, given extremely high rates of COVID-19, ANY test that is positive is considered a positive test even if it is a home test or a rapid test.
+At this time, given moderate rates of COVID-19, ANY test that is positive is considered a positive test even if it is a home test or a rapid test.
 Repeating the test is not necessary and getting a "backup" test by PCR is not necessary either.

-You must remain in isolation for 5-10 days from the beginning of symptoms or 5-10 days from the time of the test if you have no symptoms.
-(Depending on the policy of your school or employer) Day 0 is the day of onset of symptoms or day of positive test.
+You must remain in isolation for 5 days from the beginning of symptoms.
+(Depending on the policy of your school or employer, you may be required to stay home longer) Day 0 is the day of onset of symptoms or day of positive test.

 You may come out of isolation after 5-10 days depending on your work/school policy IF you have no fever for 24 hours and you are feeling well.
 If you are still not feeling well, extend your isolation period until you do.
 If you are eligible for early release from isolation (day 5 rather than day 10) PLEASE be mindful that this depends on your ability to remain properly masked at all times around others with a properly fit mask and you are feeling well without fever for 24 hours.
 Young children who cannot mask are required to stay home for 10 days.